MohamadYusuf/WebRx-Site/docs/component-registration.md

 lowercase dash-separated strings (such as your-component-name) so that the component name is valid to use as a custom element.

-viewModel is optional, and can take any of the viewModel formats described below. template is required, and can take any of the template formats described below.
+<code>viewModel</code> is optional, and can take any of the viewModel formats described below.
+<code>template</code> is required, and can take any of the template formats described below.
 If no viewmodel is given, the component is treated as a simple block of HTML that will be bound to any parameters passed to the component.